Sublime-Instincts/BetterJinja/README.md

 ### Snippets

-`BetterJinja` only adds basic snippets for common code blocks.
+`Jinja2` only adds basic snippets for common code blocks.
 If you want more snippets, then please follow the official documentation on
 [snippets](https://www.sublimetext.com/docs/completions.html#snippets) and create your own.

 |  **Tab Trigger**  |           **Jinja Code Block**           |